 Before coming to Stanford, I studied Mathematics and Linguistics toward a BA(Hons) from the University of Canterbury, New Zealand, and worked as a Research Assistant at the New Zealand Institute of Language, Brain and Behaviour.

-My dissertation research concerns the connection between asymmetries in spoken word perception and asymmetries in rates of sound change in words of different frequencies.
-It combines a corpus-based case-study in New Zealand English with psycholinguistic experimentation and computational modeling.
+My dissertation research concerns the connection between biases in spoken word perception and asymmetrical patterns in the way that language changes.
+It uses results from psycholinguistic experiments to inform computational modeling and corpus-based analysis of New Zealand English.
 I am advised by Dan Jurafsky (principal co-advisor; Stanford), Meghan Sumner (principal co-advisor; Stanford), and Jen Hay (reader; University of Canterbury, New Zealand).